-For this reason, we recommend a VS2 Clarity for the best value, like this Emerald Cut Diamond in a rose gold solitaire setting.
+We recommend a VS2 Clarity for the best value, like this Emerald Cut Diamond in a rose gold solitaire setting from James Allen.
 SI2 and SI1 clarity grades are generally not recommended with Step Cuts such as Asscher Cuts and Emerald Cuts.
 Step Cuts aren’t cut for their brilliance, so there’s no scattering of light to hide inclusions.

 Most importantly, review all possible diamonds carefully to ensure they look clean to the naked eye.
 If you’re looking for an SI1 or SI2 Emerald Cut, for example, you must verify that inclusions are not in the center of the stone.

 For the best tool in evaluating an Emerald Cut’s Clarity, we suggest James Allen’s ultra-high quality diamond photography.
 Their technology provides up-close photographs for reviewing stones in detail.

 If you’re not confident in selecting an eye clean Emerald Cut Diamond, be sure to contact our experts.

 Similar to Clarity, Color is another attribute that is more noticeable in an Emerald Cut.
 Its large table and step cuts retain more color than other Diamond Shapes, allowing the eye to see the natural Color of the stone.

 The GIA grades Color on a scale from D to Z. D is the most colorless while Z contains easily noticeable brown or yellow tint.